 On Linux and macOS, the proxy can be configured by setting the

 HTTPS_PROXY environment variable in the Rumble Agent service wrapper.
 The value of the

-environment variable should be a fully-qualified URL (
+environment variable should be a hostname and port (

 The easiest way to remove an agent is to use the Agents page